Jack H. Vaughn: Peace Corps and the draft

 Former US Marine Officer Vaughn took an active role in seeking deferments for Peace Corps Volunteers subject to the draft.
 "We have a serious situation," said Vaughn.
 "The problem of induction notices to overseas volunteers in becoming a major concern for us.
 Pulling a volunteer off a productive job at midtour is unfair to the nation, to the host country, the Peace Corps, and the individual."
 Even though service in the Peace Corps did not relieve a male volunteer of his military obligation, some Selective Service Boards had granted deferments for the two years of voluntary service as being in the national interest.
-After 25 volunteers were called home for induction and Vaughn said he would take an active role in seeking deferments before the Presidential Appeal Board - the court of last resort for draft reclassification.
+After 25 volunteers were called home for induction Vaughn said he would take an active role in seeking deferments before the Presidential Appeal Board - the court of last resort for draft reclassification.